UPDATED: SEPTEMBER 19, 2023 | 2 MIN READ

 - Hospitalization: Also known as inpatient care, hospitalizations typically require a patient to stay overnight.
-Hospitalization includes maternity and newborn care and can consist of labor, delivery, and prenatal services.
+Hospitalization includes maternity and newborn care and labor, delivery, and prenatal services.

 What should you consider when choosing insurance without a deductible?

 A no-deductible health insurance plan could fit your needs if you anticipate high medical costs for the year.
-While the plans don’t have deductibles, they tend to have higher monthly premiums than other plans on the market.
+While the plans don’t have deductibles, they tend to have higher monthly premiums than others on the market.
 If you’re exploring no-deductible health plans, consider the following factors before Open Enrollment.

 Expected medical costs